reinew/borsdata-api-php/README.md

 # Borsdata API class written in php.

-I made this php class for a quick and easy use of Borsdata API. \
+I made this php class for a quick and easy use of Borsdata API.

+#### Features:
+- Easy to use
+- All calls are made with a single function
+- All functions are documented in the class file
+- All data is returned as JSON

+#### Requirements:
+- API key from borsdata.se
+- php 7.4 or higher

+#### Setup:
+Create .env file in the same folder as the class file, add your API key on a single line.
+> API_KEY="\<your api key goes here\>"

+#### Usage:
-Now, with just three lines of code, I can get the data I want. \
+With just three lines of code, you can get the data you want. \
-\
 This example code gets all the instruments.
 > \<?php \
 > require_once 'BorsdataAPI.php'; \
 > $borsdata = new BorsdataAPI(); \
-> $data = $borsdata->get_all_instruments('instruments');
+> $data = $borsdata->getAllInstruments('instruments');

-See <example.php> for more info about the code above, \
+See <example.php> for more info about the code above. \
-and take a look in <test.php> for all possible calls more in depth. \
+Take a look in <test.php> for examples of all possible calls.
-\
-But first, create a .env file in the same folder as the class file, and add your API key on a single line.
-> API_KEY="\<your api key goes here\>"

 ---